- Visited: February 2020

 Our villa ‘Casa del Sol’ was incredible!
 It is three separate apartments which you can rent separately or all together.
 Private pool, views over the lush mountains and out towards the sea.
 Stunning sunsets.
 We are already looking into renting it again next year!

-Language: Obviously, Spanish is spoken by the locals in Mexico.
-As I said, English was widely spoken – even when arriving at the airport.
+Obviously, Spanish is spoken by the locals in Mexico.
+However, English was widely spoken – even when arriving at the airport.
 All our servers, tour guides on the boats etc. spoke English.
 The only time we really had to speak Spanish was with the housekeeper who came daily to clean the villa.

 I was really impressed with all the meals we had out during our stay.
-I’ll be sure to do a full post dedicated to these, but suffice to say that you will be eating and drinking well during your stay!
+Read more about the amazing restaurants in Sayulita here – suffice to say that you will be eating and drinking well during your stay!

 I’ll also do a post talking about the two boat trips I went on – which one was best and why!